OCNS/CompNeuroCookBook/source/index.md

 (landing)=
-# Welcome to the INCF/OCNS Software Development Guidelines
+# INCF/OCNS Software Development Guidelines

-This documentation aims to summarise current best practices in software development for reference by the computational neuroscience community.
+This documentation aims to summarise current best practices in software development for use as reference by the neuroscience research community.
-It will include lists of suggestions that tools should follow, along with review templates that users and developers may use to check their tools against.

-This resource is maintained by the INCF/OCNS [Software Working Group (WG)](https://ocns.github.io/SoftwareWG/).
+These guidelines are maintained by the INCF/OCNS [Software Working Group (WG)](https://ocns.github.io/SoftwareWG/).
+Contributions are most welcome.
+Please open pull requests at the [source repository here](https://github.com/OCNS/SoftwareDevelopmentGuidelines/issues).
+Please use the [GitHub repository](https://github.com/OCNS/SoftwareDevelopmentGuidelines/issues) can be used to provide any comments, suggestions, and feedback.

+## INCF/OCNS Software WG

-You can learn more about the working group and our activities on our website at https://ocns.github.io/SoftwareWG/.
+You can learn more about the Software Working Group and our activities on our website at https://ocns.github.io/SoftwareWG/.
 The working group is open to **everyone** to join.
 Please introduce yourself to the community [here](https://github.com/OCNS/SoftwareWG/discussions/12) to get started.

 The working group is shared between the [International Neuroinformatics Coordinating Facility (INCF)](https://www.incf.org/) and the [Organization for Computational Neurosciences (OCNS)](https://www.cnsorg.org).

-Please use the issue tracker on the [GitHub repository](https://github.com/OCNS/SoftwareDevelopmentGuidelines/issues) to provide any comments, suggestions, and feedback.